 By shifting demand away from peaks, managers can make better use of their productive assets and provide better service.

-ii) Involve Customers more in Production: Customers who assume a more active role in the service production and delivery process can take over some labor tasks from the service organization.
+Customers who assume a more active role in the service production and delivery process can take over some labour tasks from the service organization.

 Benefits for both parties may result when customers perform self-service.